-This template does a telescope preset and is followed by interactive centring of the object in the slit.
+This template does a telescope preset and is followed by interactive centering of the object in the slit.
 It is essentially a copy of the NACO_img_acq_MoveToSlit (7.3.2) template; however, it inserts the APP at the very end and should in principle be followed by the NACO_app_spec_obs_AutoNodOnSlit template.

 After the AO reference has been acquired, the slit is placed into the beam and an image is recorded.
 The slit position is computed, the slit is removed and a drawing of the slit is superimposed on the image of the field.
-The centring of the target is then done interactively.
+The centering of the target is then done interactively.

 The template also allows one to place two objects into the slit without the requirement of calculating the position angle beforehand.
 In such cases, the acquisition strategy should be adequately explained in the README file, and those targets which should be placed in the slit should be clearly designated on the Finding Chart and their position on the slit clearly indicated.
 To save time during the acquisition, we recommend that users enter an estimate of the position angle into the acquisition template.
-Table 7-6 describes the parameters of this template.